User06x/SFN-Repository/README.md

 # SFN-Repository
 Repository for home assignment commits
 -----------------------------------------------------------------------------------------------------------------------------------------
-#Distributed File system - Controller Functionalities (Tasnim)
-## Distributed File System - Controller (Stage 1)
+# Distributed File System - Controller (Tasnim)

-This project is part of the SFN1 unit and focuses on developing the Controller component of a Distributed File System.
+## Overview

-At this stage, the basic structure of the controller has been created.
-The controller is designed to act as the central component of the system, responsible for managing metadata and coordinating communication between the User Program and the Storage Clients.
+The Controller is the central component of the system.
+It manages file metadata and redirects the User Program to the correct Storage Client.

-## Current Progress
+## Progress

-- Basic socket setup implemented
-- Controller can start and wait for a connection
-- Connection from a client can be accepted
-- Initial structure of the program is defined
+Stage 1: Basic socket server created and accepts connections from clients
+Stage 2: Metadata storage implemented, command processing added, controller integrated with functions module

-## Planned Features
+## Implemented Commands

-The controller will support the following commands in later stages:

-- LS – List files and directories
-- MKDIR – Create a directory
-- RMDIR – Remove a directory
-- SAVE – Assign a file to a storage client
-- READ – Locate a file and redirect the user
-- DELETE – Remove file metadata
+ls → returns list of files
+save|filename → stores metadata and redirects
+read|filename → finds file location and redirects

-## Data Structures (Planned)
+## Data Structures

-- A list to store file metadata
+files → stores file locations (filename → node)
-- A list to store storage client details (IP and port)
+nodes → list of storage client ports

-## Communication

-The controller will use socket programming to:
-- Receive commands from the User Program
-- Process requests
-- Send responses based on a defined protocol

 ## Notes

-This is the initial stage of development.
-The core logic for handling commands and managing metadata will be implemented in the next stages.
+Controller does NOT store file content, only handles metadata and redirection.
+Uses format: COMMAND|ARG
 -----------------------------------------------------------------------------------------------------------------------------------------
 #Distributed File System - Storage Clients (Luka)
 What is my part for?